 I became more aware of toxic chemicals when I was pregnant with our first child.
 I was shocked to learn that the average home contains 500-1000 toxic chemicals, many of which we are unable to see, smell or taste.
-Although it can seem like an overwhelming task, detoxifying your home is simpler than you might think.
+Although it can seem like a daunting task, detoxifying your home is simpler than you might think.
 The below information is intended to help you make choices that will get you and your family on your way to a healthier home and life.

 “Air fresheners” and products with synthetic fragrances such as perfumes, candles and dryer sheets are highly toxic and were shown to have the largest number of chemicals at some of the highest concentrations.
 Airborne contaminants like dust, mold and odors can be reduced by burning beeswax candles with natural cotton wicks.
 Beeswax candles are a renewable resource and contain none of the harmful chemicals often found in paraffin candles – plus they burn cleaner, significantly longer, and have the highest melting point of any other candle wax.
 I especially enjoy the natural honey aroma and golden glow they provide.
 Scientific studies confirm reports from alternative health practitioners and entomologists that beeswax candles emit negative ions, which in turn cleanse the air.
 A rainstorm is an example of a negative ionic event – have you ever noticed how the air smells so fresh and clean after a rainfall?
 Negative ions may also provide relief from sinusitis, migraine headaches and allergies, while reducing the severity of asthma attacks, enhancing the immune system, and increasing alertness, productivity and concentration.